 The majority of women have developed fibroids by the time they reach age 50, but not all women have symptoms.
 The most common symptoms are:

 - Feeling of fullness or noticeable enlargement of the pelvic area

 - Frequent urination or incontinence

 If you’re experiencing one of more of these symptoms of uterine fibroids, you may be wondering how you can be diagnosed with fibroids.
-Fibroids are sometimes found during a routine pelvic exam with your gynecologist.
-If you and your doctor suspect you have fibroids, ultrasonography, hysteroscopy, hysterosalpingography, sonohysterography, or laparoscopy are tests that can be done to determine if there are uterine fibroids.
+Fibroids are sometimes found during a routine pelvic exam with a gynecologist.
+If you and your doctor suspect you have fibroids, ultrasonography, hysteroscopy, hysterosalpingography, sonohysterography, or laparoscopy are all tests that can be done to determine if these benign tumors are in fact present.
 These tests may also be done to track the growth of uterine fibroids over time.
 The number, size, and symptoms of uterine fibroids found will determine the treatment option that is recommended.